leangjia/blender_docs/manual/addons/import_export/paper_model.rst

 Colors and Style
 ^^^^^^^^^^^^^^^^

-Options related to the drawing style are packed in the *Colors and Style* sub-panel.
+Options related to the drawing style are packed in the *Colors and Style* subpanel.
 They should be quite self-explanatory.